-8 Simple, Invaluable Grilling Tips From Chef Adam Perry Lang
+8 Simple Grilling Tips From Chef Adam Perry Lang

 LA’s BBQ king talks coal v. gas, his favorite cuts and more

 That Adam Perry Lang is a bona fide grillmaster is indisputable.

 His summer BBQ sessions in the lot next to Jimmy Kimmel’s studio have sated some 2,000 visitors a week for the past four summers.
 His new brasserie, APL Restaurant, is home to a 1,000-square-foot dry-aging chamber where some 22,000 pounds of beef are getting their funk on.
 He’s penned three best-selling books on the art of grilling.

 Hell, the dude even forges his own steak knives.